 We send millions of emails each year.
-As GDPR has got closer, we’ve noticed that more prospects mistakenly believe that social prospecting will be illegal after May 25th.
+Post GDPR, we’ve noticed that some prospects mistakenly believe that email marketing became largely illegal after May 25th 2018.

-A: It won’t.
-Providing of course that the regulations’ various guidelines on data protection, relevance, targeting, etc. are followed.
-It hasn’t been easy.
-In fact, it has taken many months of blood, sweat and tears for us to say with 100% heart felt confidence that every SoPro campaign is and always will be 100% GDPR compliant.
+A: It didn’t.
+Why are we so sure?
+Because we have worked hard to ensure that we meet the regulations’ various guidelines on data protection, relevance, targeting, etc. It hasn’t been easy.
+In fact, it has taken many months of blood, sweat and tears for us to say with total confidence that every SoPro campaign is and always will be 100% GDPR compliant.